aayork/4050-TermProject/README.md

 TODO: Describe and show how to build your code and run the tests.

 # Contributor
-Team Lead/Front End: Aidan York \n
+Team Lead/Front End: Aidan York
-Backend: Preston Brown \n
+Backend: Preston Brown
-Database Engineer: Yushus Komarlu \n
+Database Engineer: Yushus Komarlu
-Frontend: Will Gresham \n
+Frontend: Will Gresham